praneshn99/web_security_testing/README.md

 ### Firefox Browser<br/>
 Type 'about:config' in your search bar.
 After the advance settings tab open, goto 'network.proxy.allow_hijacking_localhost'.
 If it is set to FALSE, double click on it to make it TRUE.<br/>
 ### Database Creation
-If you are using XAMPP,
+If you are using XAMPP, thne you